tryfabric/memorable-milestones/README.md

 **You won't have to create or close milestones again.**

-Creates weekly milestones, rotating between 16 pre-selected and memorable emoji names.
+Generates weekly milestones (up to 8 weeks out), rotating between 16 pre-selected and memorable emoji names.

 Assigns due dates to milestones (on Thursdays).

+Check out this project's [milestones page](https://github.com/instantish/memorable-milestones/milestones) to see what the generated milestones look like.

 **Benefits:**